ObsidianWitch/eduinfoy080a2/report/notes.md

 These conditions can be moved outside to avoid having a huge constructor.
-An Abstract Factory pattern was used, which may be a bit overkill in this case (but it was a real application of the Abstract Factory pattern and I wanted to try it).
+An Abstract Factory pattern was used, which may be a bit overkill in this case (but it was a real application of this pattern and I wanted to try it).

 ~~~
 public interface AbstractDatabaseFactory {